Moonlit-Solutions/nepali-year-in-progress/README.md

 `$env:FLASK_APP="app.py"`
 `flask run`

-# URLs
-`/post_tweet` posts progress tweet directly (depending on if the day of the year is "optimal" for posting tweet

-`/scheduler/start` starts the scheduler which triggers every 24 hours

-`/scheduler/stop` stops the scheduler

 # .env

 Add Twitter keys and BasicAuth keys to the .env_sample file.
 Once complete rename it to .env